 Laundry Bleaches – why do we use them ?

 This is why.
 I haven’t even worn this shirt and it has a stain already.
-This is what happens with light coloured clothes – stains just finds them.
-Unless I give it to the drycleaners I will have to deal with it myself – with bleach, ofcourse.
+This is what happens with light colored clothes – stains just finds them.
+Unless I give it to the drycleaners I will have to deal with it myself – with bleach, of course.

 A laundry bleach converts soils and stains in your fabric into more soluble, colorless, or dispersible particles.
 This is then removed by detergent and washed away with water.

 There are two types of bleaches – the liquid household bleach or chlorine bleach and oxygen bleach.
 Both works to remove stains and soils through oxidization.

 Household chlorine bleach – liquid

 There are many reasons why you may be using this bleach.
 I use it on my white clothes to remove stains and make them white again.

 Some use it on diapers for obvious reasons – it disinfects the soiled clothes and removes stains and make them smell better.
 Bleach even removes the hated horrible mildew smell from clothes

-The advantages of using chlorine bleach is equally weighed down by the disadvantages of it – the ecological impact of it on the environment, the adverse effects of its fumes on our health, the disintegration of fabric fibers to name them.
+The advantages of using chlorine bleach are equally weighed down by the disadvantages of it – the ecological impact of it on the environment, the adverse effects of its fumes on our health, the disintegration of fabric fibers to name them.

 Oxygen bleach works the same way as chlorine bleach.
 The difference is that it is not as damaging to the fibers of your fabric as chlorine bleach.
 And it does not fade the colors of the cloth, which is why you will find the label “color safe” on this bleach.
 It brightens clothes.
 You can safely use it in your favorite clothes again and again without much damage.

 Some do’s and don’ts for using bleach on your clothes